sonata-project/ecommerce/docs/reference/installation.rst

         new Application\Sonata\PaymentBundle\SonataPaymentBundle(),
         new Application\Sonata\ProductBundle\SonataProductBundle(),

-You can use these bundles to extend entities or template files
+You can use these bundles to extend entities or template files.

-- Edit your ``config.yml`` and add the following lines
+- Edit your ``config.yml`` and add the following lines:

 ::